minorua/Qgis2threejs/docs/source/ExportSettings.rst

 Clip
 ^^^^

 Clips the DEM with a polygon layer.
-If you have polygon layer of the area that elevation data exist or the area of a drainage basin, you might want to use this option.
+If you have a polygon layer that represents the area that elevation data exist or represents drainage basins, you might want to use this option.

 Sides and frame
 ^^^^^^^^^^^^^^^